StardustCollective/HCloud/README.md

 # HCloud - Hetzner Cloud Management GUI

-This tool is currently in beta!
+Now with support to build a DigitalOcean server too!

-If you use it, please report any issues to `@Proph151Music`.
+If you use this, please report any issues to `@Proph151Music`.
-The script will be updated soon with improvements based on user feedback.
+The script will constantly get updated with improvements, based on user feedback.

 Don't forget to tip the bartender!